-Author Archives: BTerao
+Author Archives: Barbara Wolf Terao

 Barbara Terao is a writer, psychologist, and breast cancer survivor who likes to be out in nature.
 See ofthebluepla.net for her Of The Earth blog.